TerryV8/interview-planity-202312/README.md

 To launch the application, simply run the following command:
 `npm start`

-The algorithm's time complexity for generating the planning schedule is, on average, O(n log(n)).
+The algorithm's time complexity for generating the planning schedule is on average O(n log(n)).

-You can find a screenshot of the application's output in the file `output.jpg``.
+You can find a screenshot of the application's output in `output.jpg``.

 ## The problem